 The good news is that over-60s qualify for a free eye test every two years and over-70s can have a yearly eye test free of charge.
 If you’re unable to leave your home, a home eye appointment can be arranged.

 Spending too long staring at computer or iPad screens every day can cause eye strain and focusing problems as well as an array of neck and back issues.
-People should take regular breaks from their screens, by going to a walk or doing something else around the house.
+People should take regular breaks from their screens.
+Consider going on a walk or doing some chores around the house.

-The above will help to decrease the risk of eye problems and manage existing elderly eye problems but we suggest always seeing a doctor or optician if you have any concerns.
+The above will help to decrease the risk of eye problems and manage existing elderly eye problems.
+However, we suggest always seeing a doctor or optician if you have any concerns.